Ensembl/ensembl-genes-nf/README.md

 You can use a local config with `-c` to finely configure your pipeline.
 All parameters can be configured, we recommend setting the ones mentionned below.

 #### process.scratch
-The patch to the scratch directory to use
+The path to the scratch directory to use

 #### workDir
 The directory where nextflow stores any file